If I switch cellphone providers, I will lose my current phone number.

 What you should know

-If you have a contract with a cellphone provider and want to switch to a new provider, you will need to cancel your current contract.
-You can cancel a phone contract at any time but you may have to pay an early cancellation fee.
+If you have a contract with a cellphone provider and want to switch to a new provider, you need to cancel your current contract.
+That’s easily done, at any time.
+But you may have to pay an early cancellation fee.
 The fee will depend on when you signed your contract and whether you received a discounted or free phone, among other factors.
 For details, see our guidance on cancelling a phone contract.

 You can port your cellphone number or landline number.
-You cannot port a pager number.
+You can’t port a pager number.

-If you are switching localities, you may or may not be able to port your number.
-You should check with your new service provider if you're moving to another city or province.
+If you’re moving within the neighbourhood, you may or may not be able to port your number.
+If you’re moving to a new city, you generally can’t — but check with your new service provider anyway.

 Don't cancel your current service before switching

 Only the primary account holder can make a port request.
-If you are an authorized user on a family or shared plan, you must establish a separate service with your current provider before you can initiate a port request.
+If you’re an authorized user on a family or shared plan, you must establish a separate service with your current provider before you can initiate a port request.

 If you have a company phone, you may not be able to port your number if the service is in your company’s name.